 Hull Form

-This vessel was created for the purpose of being easy to afford, easy to trailer, easy to sail, easy to beach, and easy to inhabit...!
+The purpose of the 23' Sarah Cat design was to create an easy to afford, easy to trailer, easy to sail, easy to beach, and easy to inhabit, safe and seaworthy small sailing craft.

 Interior

 The accommodations below are designed to maximize comfort while seated.
-The galley is aft in order to take advantage of a large hatch overhead for standing room.
-Even in foul weather, this could be open if there were a good canvas dodger...!
+The galley is aft in order to take advantage of a large overhead hatch for standing room.
+Even in foul weather, this could remain open if there were a good canvas dodger...!

 The settee ahead of the galley extends right into the forward double berth.
 The settee seats and double berth therefore wrap right around the mast.
 A table is mounted onto the aft side of the mast tabernacle, and is arranged to have leaves that fold down on each side.
 This creates an extremely robust mount for the table within a big cozy lounging area to "hang out" in below.